auth0/Auth0.swift/README.md

 [API documentation ↗](https://auth0.github.io/Auth0.swift/Protocols/Authentication.html)

 The Authentication API exposes the AuthN/AuthZ functionality of Auth0, as well as the supported identity protocols like OpenID Connect, OAuth 2.0, and SAML.
-We recommend using [Universal Login](https://auth0.com/docs/login/universal-login) but if you wish to build your own UI, you can use our API endpoints to do so.
-However, some Auth flows (grant types) are disabled by default so you must enable them via your [Auth0 Dashboard](https://manage.auth0.com/#/applications/) as explained in [Update Grant Types](https://auth0.com/docs/configure/applications/update-grant-types).
+We recommend using [Universal Login](https://auth0.com/docs/login/universal-login), but if you prefer to build your own UI you can use our API endpoints to do so.
+However, some Auth flows (grant types) are disabled by default so you must enable them via your [Auth0 Dashboard](https://manage.auth0.com/#/applications/), as explained in [Update Grant Types](https://auth0.com/docs/configure/applications/update-grant-types).

 For login or signup with username/password, the `Password` Grant Type needs to be enabled in your application.
-If you set the grants via the Management API you should activate both `http://auth0.com/oauth/grant-type/password-realm` and `password`, otherwise the Auth0 Dashboard will take care of activating both when `Password` is enabled.
+If you set the grants via the Management API you should activate both `http://auth0.com/oauth/grant-type/password-realm` and `Password`, otherwise the Auth0 Dashboard will take care of activating both when `Password` is enabled.

 #### Login with database connection